← ALL PLUGINS

 Source account freed up for re-allocation

 If any checkpoint fails, the workflow stops and reports the issue.
-Nothing posts to the ledger until every check passes.
+Nothing posts to the ledger until every check passes — the same dry-run-first discipline as the rest of the platform.

 Source data exists (account has balance or transaction has allocatable lines)